| Technician Engine Analysis ChecklistBy: Scott

 motion could be a bent shaft, out of align engine, or possibly damaged

+prop.
 Look at the packing gland for the amount of water dripping past the

 shaft into the boat.
 Compare this to the manufacturers recommendation.